 One of the two types of cones produced by lodgepole pines, which make up nearly 80% of the park’s forests, is serotinous.
 Serotinous cones will not release their seeds until the resin sealing them melts, requiring a temperature of at least 113°F (45°C).
 This adaptation helps ensure the seeds do not disperse until fire creates conditions that favor the establishment of lodgepole pine seedlings: diminished litter on the forest floor and plenty of sunlight through an open canopy.

-Although Engelmann spruce and subalpine fir are thin-barked, they grow in cool, moist habitats where conditions that enable fires to burn are infrequent.
+Although Engelmann spruce and subalpine fir have thin bark, they grow in cool, moist habitats where conditions that enable fires to burn are infrequent.
 In 1988, 28% of the park’s whitebark pine burned, though it grows in open, cold, high-altitude habitats that accumulate fuel very slowly and have only a short season between snowmelt and snowfall during which fires can ignite and carry.
 Caches of whitebark pine seeds collected by red squirrels and Clark’s nutcrackers and the hardiness of whitebark pine seedlings on exposed sites give this tree an initial advantage in large burned areas over conifers dependent on wind to disperse seeds.
-However, this slowgrowing and long-lived tree is typically more than 60 years old before reaching full cone production, and young trees may die before reproducing if the interval between fires is too short or if faster-growing conifers overtake them.
+However, this slow growing and long-lived tree is typically more than 60 years old before reaching full cone production, and young trees may die before reproducing if the interval between fires is too short or if faster-growing conifers overtake them.

 Tree seedlings sprout and grow at variable rates between the surviving trees and the fallen and standing snags.
 As root systems of standing dead trees decay and lose their grip on the soil, the trees fall— sometimes hundreds at once in the presence of a strong wind.
 However, many trees remain upright for more than a decade after dying by fire or other cause.

 Soils in Yellowstone that support little vegetation have been largely unaffected by fire.
 Soils that have dense, diverse vegetation before a fire are likely to respond quickly after the fire with a variety of species and nearly complete cover.
-Though above-ground parts of grasses and forbs are consumed by flames, the below-ground root systems typically remain unharmed, and for a few years after fire these plants commonly increase in productivity because fire rapidly releases nutrients from wood and forest litter.
+Though above-ground parts of grasses and forbs are consumed by fire, the below-ground root systems typically remain unharmed, and for a few years after fire these plants commonly increase in productivity because fire rapidly releases nutrients from wood and forest litter.
 The regrowth of plant communities begins as soon as moisture is available, which may be within days at some sites.

 Wildfires do not significantly affect the abundance of most wildlife species in Yellowstone.
 Relatively few animals died as a direct result of the large fires in 1988, and most of those deaths were caused by smoke inhalation.
-Of Yellowstone’s seven native ungulate species, only the moose has experienced a population decline that appears to have persisted since 1988.
-Although moose population estimates have been imprecise, it appears that with less willow and subalpine fir available for winter browse, and snow accumulating more deeply with many forest canopies gone, moose winter mortality increased in 1989.
+Of Yellowstone’s seven native ungulate species, only the moose experienced a population decline that appeared after 1988.
+Although moose population estimates are imprecise, it appears that with less willow and subalpine fir available for winter browse, and snow accumulating more deeply with many forest canopies gone, moose winter mortality increased in 1989.